Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: More Visualizations

 We tried different IWV normalization functions in Eq.
 (6), with results in Table~\ref{tab:norm}.
 Note that the softmax normalization leads to the best results.

-\subsection{More Visualizations}
+\section{More Visualizations}

 We provide additional segmentation results of different models on BraTS2018 dataset.
-In Figures~\ref{fig:vis-seg} and~\ref{fig:vis-seg2}, we show the segmentation results produced by different models using T1 only as input for testing on BraTS2018.
-The images in (a) and (d) represent the MRI T1 (input data for the model) and T1c modalities (referred data, not used by the model), respectively.
-The ``Baseline'' model (c) refers to MCKD without the CKD process, while the results for ShaSpec~\cite{wang2023multi} and our MCKD are shown in (e) and (f).
-White, dark gray and light gray correspond to distinct ET, TC and WT tumor sub-regions, respectively.
-In Figure~\ref{fig:vis-seg}, while both the baseline model and ShaSpec exhibited shortcomings in detecting the ET tumor (in white), MCKD demonstrates the capability of successfully identifying it.
-A similar situation is showed in Figure~\ref{fig:vis-seg2}, where our MCKD achieves qualitatively better segmentation results on all three tumor regions, compared to the Baseline model or ShaSpec.
+In Figure~\ref{fig:vis-seg}, while both the baseline model and ShaSpec exhibited shortcomings in detecting the ET tumor (in white), MetaKD demonstrated the capability of successfully identifying it.
+A similar situation is showed in Figure~\ref{fig:vis-seg2}, where our MetaKD achieves qualitatively better segmentation results on all three tumor regions, compared to the Baseline model or ShaSpec.

+Regarding ADNI experimentation, Figure ~\ref{fig:ADNI_IWV} illustrates the smoothed IWV values for four ADNI modalities (Clinical, Biospecimen, Genetic, Imaging) across iterations.
+The figure shows several key trends that are consistent with the quantitative results.
+Both imaging and Genetic modalities show dominant values stressing their importance in AD diagnosis.
+On the other hand, the clinical modality maintains a steady, moderate importance throughout, with minimal fluctuations.
+Finally, as expected from the results, the biospecimen exhibits the lowest importance among the modalities, remaining relatively flat with a slight downward drift across iterations.
+These trends suggest that imaging and genetic modalities contribute more significantly and variably to the model, while clinical and biospecimen provide stable but less impactful contributions.